StueyMC/Visualizations/Examples/Tabulator/UserGuide.md

 ## Current Limitations

-1. Drop-down menus are currently not available for selecting formatting and styling options.
+1. Drop-down menus are currently not available for selecting formatting options.
 You will have to manually type these options into a text field.

 [Table of Contents](#table-of-contents)